Bring the matter before the court of justice (former courts of first instance/high court)

 The procedure itself is free of charge.

-Instead, you must pay your lawyer and the Commissioner of Justice (formerly the bailiff and judicial auctioneer) responsible for issuing the summons.
+Instead, you must pay your lawyer and the Commissioner of Justice (formerly bailiff) responsible for issuing the summons.
 Other costs may be added in the course of the procedure, such as expertise costs.

 If you don't have enough resources, you can legal aid to cover all or part of these costs.